torvalds/linux/Documentation/process/maintainer-soc-clean-dts.rst

 No changes to the SoC platform Devicetree sources (DTS files) should introduce new ``make dtbs_check W=1`` warnings.
 Warnings in a new board DTS, which are results of issues in an included DTSI file, are considered existing, not new warnings.
+For series split between different trees (DT bindings go via driver subsystem tree), warnings on linux-next are decisive.
 The platform maintainers have automation in place which should point out any new warnings.

 If a commit introducing new warnings gets accepted somehow, the resulting issues shall be fixed in reasonable time (e.g. within one release) or the